Chinese New Year Tradition - Top 15 Activities/Celebrations for Chinese Lunar New Year

 Read more at the Top Lucky Food to Eat for Chinese New Year.

-7. Watching New Year Gala
+7. Watching the New Year Gala

-It has become customary for many Chinese families to watch New Year Gala while having the reunion dinner.
+It has become customary for many Chinese families to watch the New Year Gala while having the reunion dinner.
 The most famous is CCTV's Spring Festival Gala.
 The Gala starts at 8 pm and ends when the Chinese New Year arrives at midnight.
 Singing, dancing, cross talk, sketch comedy, and acrobatics are always seen in the Gala.

 Staying up late is said to bring longevity to one's parents.
 Usually, after dinner, all family members will sit together, chatting, playing cards or mahjong, and watch the CCTV gala to welcome the arrival of the New Year.